sgillbank/APIs/Sections/Wallets.md

 Lock Credit Card / eCheck
 -------------------------

-* `GET /payment/api/wallet/lock/cbb571ea-e834-41c4-8a20-7d55bb7ae190?lockreason=Customer+being+audited` will lock the credit card or eCheck from being used with a specified reason
+* `GET /payment/api/wallet/lock/cbb571ea-e834-41c4-8a20-7d55bb7ae190?lockreason=Customer+being+audited` will lock the credit card or eCheck from being used with a specified reason.
+You may only delete or unlock a locked wallet using the same device which locked it.

 ###### Response
 <pre>{